tixxit/q/README.md

 Use Spire.
 ----------

-This project has been superseded by [[https://github.com/non/spire Spire]], which contains `spire.math.Rational`, the evolution of this project's `Rational` number type.
+This project has been superseded by [Spire](https://github.com/non/spire), which contains `spire.math.Rational`, the evolution of this project's `Rational` number type.
 It also contains a bunch of other awesome goodies, like a full out `@specialized` numeric hierarcy for generic math and new number types, like